Optical attached cable: Lashed cable

 Lashing has been used as a means of installing communications cables since the process was developed by Bell Telephone Laboratories in the late 1940s.
 This process typically involves lashing one or more copper telephone cable, co-ax cable TV cable or fibre-optic cable to a pre-installed steel messenger wire using a steel lashing wire and a device called a 'spinner' or 'lasher'.
 It is used to attach these types of cables to road-side utility pole lines and this type of installation is not covered by the term OPAC.
 OPAC specifically refers to fibre-optic cables attached to overhead power lines where the host conductor is part of the overhead electricity system.

 Lashed communication cables on the ground wire or an auxiliary grounded wire were installed until the mid-1980s at several powerlines of former EVS (now EnBW) in Baden-Württemberg, Germany and are still used on some lines.

+An interesting variant of a leashed cable systems exist on the 380 kV-line from Leibstadt Nuclear Power Plant to Hottwil.
+The towers of this line carry on the pinnacle two ground conductors with integrated communication cable.
+The ground conductors are fixed together in the spans with spacers like bundle conductors.